mrdavtan/Local_FAISS_RAG/README.md

 ## Acknowledgements

-I used a number of reference articles and wanted to acknowledge Madhav Thaker's article for the tutorial:
+I used a number of reference articles and wanted to acknowledge Madhav Thaker's excellent tutorial and notebook:
 - [Part 1: Build your own RAG with Mistral-7B and LangChain](https://medium.com/@madhavthaker/build-your-own-rag-with-mistral-7b-and-langchain-eeb57efb4130)

 License